 Surprisingly, there are NO hotel deals available!
 I’m usually an expert in finding travel deals but Barcelona baffles me.
 The options are either top-end hotels (expensive) or dirt-cheap hostels.
 It seems Barcelona lacks the basic, one-star, bare-but-clean hotel option.
 So, thirty years after my first European backpacker hostel experience, I decided to try it again and I book A DORM ROOM in a hostel!
 Agoda has a deal for just $64 USD total for four nights at St. Christopher’s Inn.
 The hostel is perfectly located near Placa Catalunya and a great price.
 I figure at that price, if it’s completely unbearable I’ll just leave and maybe find a different area of Barcelona to stay in.

 The next day, I search every gift shop and junk store in Barcelona and find a tiny electric fan.
 Best twelve Euros I’ve ever spent!
-The next few nights I have air circulation inside my tiny coffin-like capsule and am oblivious to the night sounds of my farting, snoring neighbors.
+The next few nights I have air circulation inside my tiny coffin-like capsule and am oblivious to the annoying night sounds.

-The fourth surprise – I’m not immediately blown away by Barcelona.
+The next surprise – I’m not immediately blown away by Barcelona.
 (Huh?)

 For dinner, I find an open-air cafe along Ramblas, order a large beer, and watch drunk football fans stagger by.
 After dinner, I stop by a few nearby jazz bars in search of live music.
 But, sadly, there is no live music that night – there’s a home football game so no one cares about music.

 I stroll back toward Placa de Catalunya near my hostel but I really don’t want to go back to that horrid dorm room without a few drinks, so I stop at Cafe Zurich and it’s a great find!
 With red wine for 2.85 EUR and outdoor tables ideal for people-watching, it’s perfection!